danielbodnar/awesome-stars/README.md

 - [google/devops-governance](https://github.com/google/devops-governance) - A CI/CD Approach & Framework for infrastructure that can be used in governance heavy organizations and is intended to give the developers as much autonomy as possible to do their work following DevOps
 - [HariSekhon/Diagrams-as-Code](https://github.com/HariSekhon/Diagrams-as-Code) - Cloud & DevOps Architecture Diagrams-as-Code in Python and D2 languages
 - [devsecops/awesome-devsecops](https://github.com/devsecops/awesome-devsecops) - An authoritative list of awesome devsecops tools with the help from community experiments and contributions.
-- [gimlet-io/gimlet](https://github.com/gimlet-io/gimlet) - A gitops based developer platform that gives you the best of open-source out of the box.
+- [gimlet-io/gimlet](https://github.com/gimlet-io/gimlet) - The Flux-based Internal Developer Platform
 - [loft-sh/loft](https://github.com/loft-sh/loft) - Namespace & Virtual Cluster Manager for Kubernetes - Lightweight Virtual Clusters, Self-Service Provisioning for Engineers and 70% Cost Savings with Sleep Mode
 - [Soluto/kamus](https://github.com/Soluto/kamus) - An open source, git-ops, zero-trust secret encryption and decryption solution for Kubernetes applications
 - [werf/werf](https://github.com/werf/werf) - A solution for implementing efficient and consistent software delivery to Kubernetes facilitating best practices.